Pantotone/YAWO4YARG/README.md

 # 📥 How to install

-1. Download and unzip this repository.
+1. Download and extract this repository.
 You can do by [clicking here](https://github.com/Pantotone/YAWO4YARG/archive/refs/heads/main.zip).

-2. Find where the `currentSong.json` is stored.
-By default, the file is located on YARG's app data folder.
+2. Copy where the `currentSong.json` is stored.

-    You can find by two ways:

     2.1.
-Copying the path from the settings.

-    - Open YARG
+Open YARG
-    - Go to Settings
-    - In File Managment Section, click `Copy Current Song JSON File Path`
-    - Go to your Finder/Explorer, and paste/follow the path that's now on your clipboard.

     2.2.
-Find manually your app data.

-    Here are the default paths for YARG's app data on each system.

-    > Some folders might be hidden by your system.

-    - Windows: `C:\Users\<your username>\AppData\LocalLow\YARC\YARG`
-    - Mac: `/Users/<your username>/Library/Application Support/YARC/YARG`
-    - Linux: `~/.config/unity3d/YARC/YARG`

-3. Extract this repository inside the YARG's app data folder.
+Go to Settings

+    2.3.
+In File Managment Section, click `Copy Current Song JSON File Path`

+3. On the extracted widget folder, go to `settings` folder, open `CurrentSongFilePath.txt` with a text or code editor, paste inside and save it.

 4. Create a new Browser Source on your OBS.

-    - On the browser settings, mark "Local file", and locate the extracted folder and select `YARG Widget.html`
+    - On the browser settings, mark "Local file", and locate the extracted widget folder and select `YARG Widget.html`
     - Set the width as `1920` and height as `260`.
 If it's too big, you can resize the widget on your canvas after you add it.

 5. **(optional)** Change current instrument on widget.